dmcg/daviddenton.github.io/_drafts/cat_skinning_in_kotlin.md

 val localDirs = fs.directories()
 ```

-It should be noted that the above approach may anger the "Kotlin-style gods" because of the Capital at the start of the function name.
+It should be noted that the above approach may anger the "Kotlin-style gods" because of the capital at the start of the function name.
 But Kotlin allows us to inhabit this mixed class-based/functional world where there is no `new` keyword.
 This opens up different styles of API design to us, and also leads to more interesting philosophical questions such as:

 > "What does the presence of a Capital letter even mean and should our clients even care?"